atomrc/atomrc.github.io/_posts/2017-05-30-you-dont-need-this.md

 I personally don't like `this` and try to avoid it as much as I can.
 But, don't get me wrong, `this` is not evil and most JavaScript developers know how to deal with it.
 Sometime you don't really have the luxury of being able to choose to use it or not.
-If you use React, for example, any [**statefull** component](https://facebook.github.io/react/docs/state-and-lifecycle.html#adding-local-state-to-a-class) you will write will have to use `this` (which make sense when you have in mind that `this` is about state).
+If you use React, for example, any [**stateful** component](https://facebook.github.io/react/docs/state-and-lifecycle.html#adding-local-state-to-a-class) you will write will have to use `this` (which make sense when you have in mind that `this` is about state).

 That being said, removing `this` will allow you to: